4.9

 We kindly ask you to be at the Silfra car park at least 15 minutes prior to your tour starts,

-Our guides normally have an underwater camera and usually, take photos during the tour.
-If you are interested in photos please let your guide know before you go into the water.
+Our guides normally have an underwater camera and usually, take photos during the tour without any fees.
+If you are interested in photos please let your guide know before you go into the water and after the tour, the guide will provide you the code to the folder which includes all the photos from that day.

-You can then buy the photos from your guide at the end of the tour, for a price of 3 900 ISK, which includes all the photos from that day.
 Kindly note that photos cannot be guaranteed.
-Our customer’s safety and wellbeing is our first priority, and therefore the guide will focus on snorkelers as a priority when in the water and will be taking photos when everyone is comfortable.
+Our customers’ safety and well-being are our first priority, and therefore the guide will focus on snorkelers as a priority when in the water and will be taking photos when everyone is comfortable.

 Unfortunately, you cannot wear glasses as the glasses don’t create a seal between your face and the mask.
 We recommend wearing contact lenses instead.